johnnyc0121/Build-OSImages/README.md

 ### Infrastructure Setup

+#### Set up Azure subscription
+- Create a resource group to use when buliding the images using Packer
+- Create a resource group to store the images once they are created
+- Create a virtual network / subnet to use for the infrastructure and the VMs created when building the images
+- Create a network security group (NSG) to limit the traffic going into the virtual network / subnet
+    - Recommend creating an inbound NSG rule to restrict inbound access to only your external IP address (there are numerous ways to determine your external IP)

 #### Prepare Windows VM
 - Create an Windows VM in Azure subscription
 - Give it a public IP so that it's accessible (or use a bastion host)